aubreyjonescreatives/react-node-full-stack-app/ReadMe.md

 ## Additional Notes:
 1. The Game API does not require an API Key
 2. Popular Games page serves my mongodb datastore with at least 25 items from the seed script
-3. Card Games page serves my graphql datastore with at least 25 items from the seed script
+3. Card Games page serves my graphql datastore with at least 25 items from the seed:game script
     * You'll need to refresh your browser every time you send a request to Create, Read, Update, and Delete a card game